Open-Source-Free-Realms/Launcher/README.md

 #### Installation
 1. Navigate to the **[Releases page](https://github.com/suxhi-space/OSFR-Mac-Launcher/releases)**.
 2. Download the latest `OSFR Launcher_#.zip`.
-3. Open the zip then drag the app to your applications folder.
+3.  extract then drag the app to your applications folder.

 #### How to Play
 1. Launch the application.